Oyelekeife/Oyelekeife/README.md

-- 👋 Hi, I’m @Oyelekeife
+- 👋 Hi, I’m @Oyeleke Ifeoluwa Isreal, presently studying Mechanical engineering at Ladoke akintola university of technology Ogbomoso
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning html
+- 🌱 I’m currently learning html, css, JavaScript
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me 09066276550
+- 📫 How to reach me ifeoluwaoyeleke90@gmail.com

 <!---
 Oyelekeife/Oyelekeife is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.